 Cambodia was badly affected by soaring food prices during the 2008-09 food price crisis – the price of rice and fertilizer doubled, while the price of meat and fish increased by up to 60% within a year.
 The higher prices accentuated the vulnerability of these households, including the urban poor, and the increased costs of seeds and fertilizers threatened food production as farmers were forced to reduce the use of fertilizer.
-Soaring gasoline price increased the cost of transport, processing, and water pumping for irrigation.
-Today, agriculture is the dominant sector in the Cambodian economy, contributing 32% of GDP and employing 60% of the workforce while 80% of the population depends on the sector for their livelihood.
-Around two thirds of the country’s rural households face food shortages or are food-deprived, particularly during the dry reason, leading to migration to urban areas and across the border to Thailand and Vietnam.
+Soaring gasoline prices increased the cost of transport, processing, and water pumping for irrigation.
+Today, agriculture is the dominant sector in the Cambodian economy, contributing 32% of the GDP and employing 60% of the workforce while 80% of the population depends on the sector for their livelihood.
+Around two-thirds of the country’s rural households face food shortages or are food-deprived, particularly during the dry season, leading to migration to urban areas and across the border to Thailand and Vietnam.